aleph-fbk/aleph-fbk.github.io/_projects/8ra.md

 #    -

 people:                         # List of IDs of related people
-    - Alessandro Tomasi
+    - AlessandroTomasi
-    - Enrico Sorbera
+    - EnricoSorbera
-    - Federica Zanetti
+    - FedericaZanetti
-    - Giacomo Brandi
+    - GiacomoBrandi

 #images:                         # Repeat the following structure to add more images
 #    - title:                    # Title of the image